-Bioactive molecules of Chlorella sorokiniana as potential drug candidates against sulphur ester dioxygenase (4CVY) of multidrug resistant Mycobacterium tuberculosis
+Bioactive molecules of Chlorella sorokiniana as potential drug against sulphur ester dioxygenase (4CVY) of multidrug resistant Mycobacterium tuberculosis

 ABSTRACT

 Multidrug-resistant tuberculosis (MDR-TB) disease is caused by Mycobacterium tuberculosis that are resistant to at least one of the most effective TB medicines (Isoniazid and Rifampicin) used in treatment regimens.
 It remains one of the deadliest infectious diseases and a major threat to the health sector globally.
 The enzyme sulfur ester dioxygenase (PDB ID: 4CVY crystal structure) plays a crucial role in its survival and virulence by reducing sulfate to sulfide.
 Thus, it helps the organism obtain essential sulfur for growth.
 Meanwhile, Chlorella sorokiniana, a microalga has a significant biotechnological potential in combatting MDR-TB due to its rich nutritional profile and bioactive compounds.